USER MANUAL EDH23MOBV HISENSE

 e.
 If you intend to remove the food before the preset time, you

-must press STOP/CANCEL button once to clear the preset procedure to avoid unintended operation of next time use.
+must press the STOP/CANCEL button once to clear the preset procedure to avoid unintended operation next time.

 DEFROST/CLOCK DEFROST

-There are two defrost mode, dEF1 and dEF2, respectively. dEF1 for defrost by weight and dEF2 for defrost by time.
-Press this button to select defrost by weight or by time, and the display screen will display "dEF1" or "dEF2".
+There are two defrost modes, dEF1 and dEF2, respectively. dEF1 is for defrost by weight and dEF2 is for defrost by time.
+Press this button to select defrost by weight or by time, and the display screen will show "dEF1" or "dEF2".
 Turn the knob to select food weight or defrost time.
-The weight range of dEF1 is from 100 to 1500g, and the maximum time of dEF2 is 60:00.
-After selecting the defrost weight or time, press the "START/+30s" button start to work.
-An buzzing sound to notify completion of the operation.
+The weight range for dEF1 is from 100 to 1500g, and the maximum time for dEF2 is 60:00.
+After selecting the defrost weight or time, press the "START/+30s" button to start working.
+A buzzing sound will notify completion of the operation.
 The dEF1 defrost mode by weight will have a beeping sound to prompt the food to be turned over during defrosting.

 Below is some food defrosting time advice: